sveinbjornt/KatSearch/README.md

 $ make
 ```

-The built application can then be found at  `products/KatSearch.app`.
+The built application can be found in  `products/`.

 ## Screenshots